chan1ks/photo-app/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run mock` and in another terminal, `npm run server' for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+NOTE: to receive any data, a mongo needs to be running.
+Create databases photos, albums, and users in a mongo terminal.
+(This will need to be updated to support auto-creating the databases on POST).

 ## Code scaffolding